 The introductory sequence integrates lectures, case studies, videos and Web exploration.
 The second, the environmental studies capstone sequence, is a projects-based course that provides opportunities for seniors to apply what they have learned to real-world situations, sites and problems.

 Students work with the environmental studies advisor to design an elective track suited to their long-term goals.
-Program electives are available from environmental studies, numerous other departments within the UC McMicken College of Arts and Sciences (A&S), the
+Program electives are available from environmental studies, numerous other departments within the UC McMicken College of Arts and Sciences (A&S), the UC College of Engineering and Applied Science and the UC College of Design, Architecture, Art, and Planning.
+The approved list of electives is frequently updated and can be obtained from the environmental studies website or the environmental studies office (612 Rieveschl).
+Other curricular aspects of the program include seminar series, a student environmental organization (LEAP), professional development workshops and internships.

 A&S offers flexible degree requirements which allow and encourage students to pursue multiple areas of study.
 Free electives in many majors allow for enough credits for students to pursue a minor, certificate program or even complete a second major.
 Some of the most common pairings are listed below.